mapcomponents/react-map-components-maplibre/src/components/MlLayerMagnify/MlLayerMagnify.doc.en.md

-Display of fifferent kinds of maps in form of a moveable mgnifying glass.
+Display of different kinds of maps in form of a moveable mgnifying glass.